aprajnaparamita/learnNikud/README.md

 ## About

-Welcome to Learn Nikud, my name is Yana Jeffus.
+Welcome to Learn Nikud, my name is Yona Jeffus.
 I am learning Hebrew and loving it!
 But in learning I discovered that there is no easy to use nikud learning app available free.
 Let us change that!
 This project is an attempt to create an objectively better learning experience.
 Using